Raytheon eyes deal with Qatar on Patriot system before year-end

-WASHINGTON (Reuters) - Raytheon Co (RTN.N) expects Qatar and the U.S. government to complete a long-awaited multibillion-dollar agreement on a “significant” number of Patriot missile defense systems before year end, a senior company official told Reuters on Tuesday.
+WASHINGTON, Oct 7 (Reuters) - Raytheon Co expects Qatar and the U.S. government to complete a long-awaited multibillion-dollar agreement on a “significant” number of Patriot missile defense systems before year end, a senior company official told Reuters on Tuesday.

 Tim Glaeser, vice president with Raytheon’s integrated defense systems business, gave no exact details on the cost and number of Patriot batteries involved, but said he expected the two sides to reach a deal within the next four to eight weeks.